-Jamiel is a Dancer, Choreographer and an Award-Winning Dance Filmmaker based in Glasgow, U.K.
+Jamiel is a Dance Artist, Choreographer and an Award-Winning Filmmaker based in Glasgow, U.K.

 Jamiel was born in London, England and trained at The Arts Educational School Tring Park, as well as receiving two years of musical training in 2006-2007 at the Trinity College of Music in Greenwich.
 His classical training was received at Central School of Ballet between 2007 – 2009 and Jamiel joined Scottish Ballet in 2009, becoming a Soloist in 2016.

 In 2011, Jamiel became the Project Manager of the newly opened Lanterns Studio Theatre, London and launched the venue on its trajectory to becoming the premier Production Rehearsal and Creative space that it is today.